 How to Properly Package Vintage Comic Books for Shipping

-This process may seem time consuming and involves purchasing a number of materials.
+This process may seem time-consuming and involves purchasing a number of materials.
 Therefore, the cost of your time and these supplies should be figured into your fee if you are charging for shipping.

-These steps may also seem overly involved, but if buyers are paying a good price for these comics, you'll want ensure that they arrive in good condition.
+These steps may also seem overly involved, but if buyers are paying a good price for these comics, you'll want to ensure that they arrive in good condition.
 Proper packaging will help guarantee happy customers and positive feedback!

 Materials for Packaging Comic Books for Shipping

-- Acid free bags and backing boards - These bags and backing boards are sold together and available online and at comic book stores.
+- Acid-free bags and backing boards: These bags and backing boards are sold together and available online and at comic book stores.
 They come in 4 sizes: Golden Age (for comics published between 1938 to 1950), Silver Age (for comics from 1956 to 1970), Bronze Age (for comics published between 1970 to 1985), and Copper or Modern Age (from 1985 to present).
 Be sure to buy the right size bags for your comics.

-- Large pieces of stiff, corrugated cardboard for inner box - Sheets of cardboard are available at most craft stores or you can recycle cardboard from your home or office.
+- Large pieces of stiff, corrugated cardboard for inner box: Sheets of cardboard are available at most craft stores or you can recycle cardboard from your home or office.

-- Smaller, thinner cardboard for building inner box - This is the kind of cardboard that cereal, cookie, or cracker boxes are made from.
+- Smaller, thinner cardboard for building inner box: This is the kind of cardboard that cereal, cookie, or cracker boxes are made from.
 You can also buy this in sheets from a craft store, but I just use my recyclables from home.